-Treatment options vary, depending on the underlying cause of the pain.
+Treatment options vary depending on the cause of the pain.

-If an infection or medical condition contributes to your pain, treating the underlying cause may resolve your problem.
-Changing medications known to cause lubrication problems also may eliminate your symptoms.
+If an infection or medical condition contributes to your pain, treating the cause might resolve your problem.
+Changing medications known to cause lubrication problems also might eliminate your symptoms.

-For most postmenopausal women, dyspareunia is caused by inadequate lubrication resulting from low estrogen levels.
-Often, this can be treated with topical estrogen applied directly to your vagina.
+For many postmenopausal women, dyspareunia is caused by inadequate lubrication resulting from low estrogen levels.
+Often, this can be treated with topical estrogen applied directly to the vagina.

 - Desensitization therapy.
-During this therapy, you learn vaginal relaxation exercises that can decrease pain.
-Your therapist may recommend pelvic floor exercises (Kegel exercises) or other techniques to decrease pain with intercourse.
+You learn vaginal relaxation exercises that can decrease pain.

 Counseling or sex therapy.
-If sex has been painful for a long time, you may experience a negative emotional response to sexual stimulation even after treatment.
-If you and your partner have avoided intimacy because of painful intercourse, you may also need help improving communication with your partner and restoring sexual intimacy.
+If sex has been painful for some time, you might have a negative emotional response to sexual stimulation even after treatment.
+If you and your partner have avoided intimacy because of painful intercourse, you might also need help improving communication with your partner and restoring sexual intimacy.
 Talking to a counselor or sex therapist can help resolve these issues.

 Lifestyle and home remedies

-You and your partner may be able to minimize pain with a few changes to your sexual routine:
+You and your partner might be able to minimize pain with a few changes to your sexual routine:

-- Switch positions.
-If you experience sharp pain during thrusting, the penis may be striking your cervix or stressing the pelvic floor muscles, causing aching or cramping pain.
-Changing positions may help.
-You can try being on top of your partner during sex.
-Women usually have more control in this position, so you may be able to regulate penetration to a depth that feels good to you.
+- Change positions.
+If you have sharp pain during thrusting, try different positions, such as being on top.
+In this position, you might be able to regulate penetration to a depth that feels good to you.

 - Communicate.
 Talk about what feels good and what doesn't.
 If you need your partner to go slow, say so.

 - Don't rush.
 Longer foreplay can help stimulate your natural lubrication.
-And you may reduce pain by delaying penetration until you feel fully aroused.
+You might reduce pain by delaying penetration until you feel fully aroused.